 Assess Your Business Size and Complexity

-• Solo Operator: You need a lightweight app that keeps your schedule, invoices, and notes in one place.
-Anything bloated will slow you down.
+- For the Solo Operator: Your world revolves around simplicity.
+You need a rock-solid tool that puts your schedule, invoices, and customer notes into one easy-to-use app on your phone.
+Anything more complicated is just going to slow you down.

 Prioritize Must-Have Features Over Nice-to-Haves

-For most locksmiths, the non-negotiables look like this:
+For most locksmiths, the "must-have" list looks something like this:

 Evaluate Ease of Use and Implementation